Caterpillars On the Job at Ross and Market — 1922

 I’ve loved vintage and historical advertisements since I was a child.
 Since becoming more focused on Dallas history, I’m always excited to find old ads with photos of recognizable Dallas locations, like the one below for Caterpillar tractors, which was printed in the Saturday Evening Post in 1922.
 (Click to see a larger image and read the rousing tribute given to these “motorized outfits” by City Engineer George D. Fairtrace.)

-The photo shows a Dallas street maintenance crew grading Ross Avenue at the intersection of N. Market in 1922 (see the current Google Street View here).
+The photo shows a Dallas street maintenance crew grading Ross Avenue at the intersection of N. Market in 1922 (see this location on a 1921 Sanborn map here, and see the current Google Street View here).
 Every building seen in the photo is still standing in the Historic West End:

 - Southwest General Electric Co., 1701 N. Market (it was later occupied by the Higginbotham-Pearlstone Hardware Co.)